 Soaking your nuts and seeds overnight in salty water is an easy way to get rid of most of the phytic acid and other antinutrients.
-After the nuts have soaked for a number of hours, rinse them throughly and dry them under the sun, in a dehydrator or in an oven set at the absolute lowest temperature.
+After the nuts have soaked for a number of hours, rinse them thoroughly and dry them under the sun, in a dehydrator or in an oven set at the absolute lowest temperature.

 You don’t absolutely need to dry the soaked nuts and seeds, but the moisture on them will make it easy for mold to grow so they should be eaten quite quickly.

 Polyunsaturated fat in nuts and seeds

 The other problem when it comes to most nuts and seeds is the high amount of polyunsaturated fat (PUFA), especially the omega-6 polyunsaturated fat.

 Along with access fructose and consumption of toxic grains and legumes, excess omega-6 and total PUFA intake strongly contribute to today’s chronic and metabolic diseases like diabetes, heart disease and obesity.

 In the Paleo diet community, a huge focus is placed on balancing omega-6 and omega-3 intake to obtain a ratio as close to 1:1 as possible, but keeping the total intake of PUFA low is just as important, if not more.
 In high amount, any kind of PUFA, even omega-3s, become highly reactive and toxic.